sumpfgottheit/puppet-pythonel/README.md

 ## pythonel_helper
 The biggest problem defining python environments via puppet ist the lack of information at catalog compile time.
 Which python version/pip version combination is available and needs which parameters.
 It's a big mess.
 By including a python interpreter, the file `/usr/local/bin/pythonel_helper` ist installed.
 This helper script takes care of all the crazy, local stuff and helps the `Exec` ressources to stay readable.
 When calling `pytophon::pip`, the helper-script is called on the node and enables the sofware collection if necessary.

+Every `activate` script of an SCL-virtualenv contains a `source scl_source enable $SCL` which enables the scl when sourcing the active-script.

 # Usage

 ```puppet